ecatkins/betfair.py/README.rst

 ``--name`` parameter ::

     invoke ssl --name=path/to/certs/betfair

-http://www.bespokebots.com/betfair-ssl-certs.php
+Alternatively, if the command above does not work, use the instructions in the link below http://www.bespokebots.com/betfair-ssl-certs.php

 Once you have generated the files, you can upload the ``betfair.crt`` file to